catafest/colab_google/README.md

   catafest_012.ipynb - a simple tutorial about Colab tool and HTML and JavaScript with examples;

+  catafest_028.ipynb - basic usage for pytorch and torchvision and upload the model to Google drive;

   catafest_013.ipynb - a simple tutorial with settings for TPU and IMDB dataset;

   catafest_014.ipynb - get IMDB review dataset and show it;